PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 10:50:01
+Last updated: 2024-04-06 10:50:35
-Random Quote: There's kids playing hockey in the back.
-It's like you want us to make fun of you! - Barney Stinson
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby